-• Careful management after heavy rain and wet periods will reduce the impact of short-term waterlogging.
-Intensive stocking, cultivation and heavy vehicular traffic should be minimised during these periods.

-• Installation and maintenance of sub-surface mole and tile drains will reduce the risk of short-term waterlogging.

-• If compaction occurs, aeration at the correct depth and soil moisture can be of benefit.
+- Careful management after heavy rain and wet periods will reduce the impact of short-term waterlogging.
+Intensive stocking, cultivation and heavy vehicular traffic use should be minimised during these periods. - Installation and maintenance of subsurface mole and tile drains will reduce the risk of short-term waterlogging. - If compaction occurs, aeration at the correct moisture condition and depth can be of benefit.